-The terms of the contracts typically range from 12 to 36 months with auto-renew options.
-The Company invoices clients one month in advance for its services plus any overages or additional services.
+The typical terms of subscription contracts range from 12 to 36 months, with auto-renew options extending the contract for an additional term.
+The Company invoices clients one month in advance for its services, in addition to any contractual data overages or for additional services.